-The term 'Commodities' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Commodities' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Commodities turn out to be items that are taken from the earth, such as orange juice, cattle, wheat, oil, and gold.
 Companies buy commodities to turn them into usable products like bread, gasoline, and jewelry to sell to other businesses and consumers.
 Individual investors purchase and sell them for the purposes of speculation, in an attempt to make a profit.

 Commodities are traded through commodities brokers on one of several different commodities exchanges, such as COMEX, or the Commodities Mercantile Exchange, NYMEX, or the New York Mercantile Exchange, and NYBOT, or the New York Board of Trade, among others.

 Commodities are traded with contracts using a great amount of leverage.
 This means that with a small amount of money, a great quantity of the commodity in question can be controlled and traded.
 For example, with only a few thousand dollars, you as an investor are able to control a contract of one thousand barrels of heating oil or one hundred ounces of gold.

 As a result of this high leverage that you obtain, the amounts of money made or lost can be significant with only relatively small moves in the price of the underlying commodity.
 This leverage results from the fact that commodities are nearly always traded using margin accounts that lead to significant risks for the capital invested.
 For example, with gold contracts, each ten cent minimum price move represents a $10 per contract gain or loss.